Posted on May 11, 2015

 - Provide law enforcement with discretion to deny a concealed handgun permit.

-In 2010, Nebraska had the 11th highest number of gun deaths per capita among the states.
+In 2013, Nebraska had the 13th lowest number of gun deaths per capita among the states.
 Nebraska had the 11th lowest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Nebraska were recovered after being used in crimes in other states at the 11th lowest rate among the states.

 Nebraska Firearms Laws